 Admittedly, the economics may not work for everyone.
 Location, location, location… means that these apartments often carry a premium over equivalent units elsewhere in the City.
 And with the proliferation of newer luxury residences, there are fewer low-cost options than there used to be.
 However, there are still many sub-$1000/month options if you have patience and ask around.

 This Sunday’s 8th Annual Apartment Tour is the perfect opportunity to check out many of these apartments – and perhaps even have specific questions answered by their residents.
-Or test drive the experience by booking a room at the Inn at the Gaffer Grille for a weekend.
+Or test drive the experience by booking a room at the Gaffer Inn for a weekend.

 4 or less: Stay where you live now, but visit us on Market Street as often as possible!

 5-10: Take the Apartment Tour and see if you’re swayed one way or the other

 10-15: Move to Market Street today!
 You can crash on my couch until your find your own place*

 *terms and conditions apply – not affiliated with airbnb